TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: release()

       Release a lock.
-This can be called from any process or thread, not only the process or thread which originally acquired the lock.
+This can be called kutoka any process or thread, not only the process or thread which originally acquired the lock.

       Behavior is the same as in :meth:`threading.Lock.release` except that